thomas-adriano/gradle-hot-swap/README.md

 # gradle-hot-swap
 ### Hot Swap functionality to Gradle projects in Eclipse and IntelliJ

 This script uses [spring-loaded](https://github.com/spring-projects/spring-loaded) to provide hot swap functionality to Gradle application projects.
-It does not create any new tasks to start your application, instead it uses the application's plugin `run` task.
+It does not create any new tasks to start your application, instead it uses the well known application's plugin `run` task.

 ### Getting started
 * Make sure the build.gradle file from the target project has the application plugin applied (`apply plugin: 'application'`);